How to Highlight Cells Based on Multiple Conditions in Google Sheets

 Highlight a Column Based on Multiple Conditions in the Same Column

-Suppose, you want to highlight cells in a single column based on any of the given conditions.
-Here you can either depend on a custom formula or simply add multiple conditional formatting rules in Google Sheets.
+Suppose you want to highlight cells in a single column based on any of the given conditions.
+You can either use a custom formula or add multiple conditional formatting rules.

-For example, I have names of a few popular authors in a column, where I want to highlight particular authors.
-I’ll tell you how to perform such conditional formatting with or without a formula.
+For example, I have the names of a few legendary authors in column A and their works in column B. I want to highlight particular authors.
+I’ll show you how to perform such conditional formatting with or without a formula.

 Sample Data:

-Here in this set of data, column A contains the names of a few of the famous Authors.
-Here I want to just highlight the names of two authors.
-For example, here I’m highlighting “Agatha Christie” and “Sir Arthur Conan Doyle”.
-How to do that?
+I want to highlight the names of two authors, “Agatha Christie” and “Sir Arthur Conan Doyle.”
+How can I do that?

-As I have mentioned, there are two methods – formulas based and without using formula.
+As mentioned, there are two methods: using a formula and not using a formula.

-Custom formula for single column multiple condition highlight
+Custom formula for highlighting a single column with multiple conditions

-Same column, multiple criteria conditional formatting is possible without a formula in Google Sheets.
-In this case, you just need to apply multiple rules as below.
+You can achieve conditional formatting with multiple criteria in the same column without using a formula in Google Sheets.
+In this case, you simply need to apply multiple rules as follows:

 Steps: